 The interdisciplinary Minor in Marine Biology is open to all UW students with an interest in exploring life in the marine environment.
 Coursework in the minor includes exciting hands-on learning opportunities, such as field trips, internships, research, courses at UW’s marine field station, Friday Harbor Laboratories, and study abroad programs.
 We encourage students to declare the marine biology minor during their freshmen or sophomore years and immediately join a community of researchers and students interested in marine organisms, ecosystems, and conservation.

-Features of the Marine Biology Minor
+Marine Biology Minor Summary

 Students must complete a Bachelor’s degree concurrently with the minor, and may not complete the minor as a standalone academic program.
 Students earn a Minor in Marine Biology.